Often overshadowed by its neighbors, there's no shortage of amazing things to do in Guatemala.

 Destroyed by the 1773 Guatemala earthquake, you will still find remains of the destruction inside the building.

-Antigua's beautiful cobblestoned streets and the three volcanoes that surround the city are a landscape that you don't often see.
+Antigua's beautiful cobblestoned streets and the three volcanoes surrounding the city are scenery you don't often see.

 Don't forget to take the short hike up to Cerro de La Cruz for a panoramic view of this breathtaking town.